vladimirvivien/go4vl/README.md

 ## Roadmap
 The main goal is to port as many functionalities as possible so that adopters can use Go to create cool video-based tools on platforms such as the Raspberry Pi.

+## Changes on fork
+This repository has been forked.
+Setting fps in the `device` constructor has been removed, since `tc358743` driver does not support the syscall `VIDIOC_G_PARM` and `VIDIOC_S_PARM`.
+Additonally, methods for querying the detected and getting the configured DV timings have been added.